BroadleafCommerce/BroadleafCommerce/export/docs/Usage.md

     }
     ```

-NOTE: If you would wish for your export to support additional formats or encodings then it's advised to create classes extending `SupportedExportEncoding` and/or `SupportedExportType`
+NOTE: If you would wish for your export to support additional formats or encodings then it's advised to create classes extending `SupportedExportEncoding` and/or `SupportedExportType`.